rayfrankenstein/AITOW/README.md

 i know for a fact that 90% of engineers dislike agile but many don't even imagine there can be an alternative, and most who do are terrified to say anything.
 Just look at the other answers to this question, most are from the very non engineers that have imposed this nonsense in the first place.”--Anonymous, [https://www.quora.com/Have-developers-finally-started-to-%E2%80%9Csay-no%E2%80%9D-to-agile-development](https://www.quora.com/Have-developers-finally-started-to-%E2%80%9Csay-no%E2%80%9D-to-agile-development)

 ---
+"Agile was supposed to free us from operational dogma but instead it, much like Anakin Skywalker, became the very thing it was supposed to destroy."--LavenderDay3544, ["Agile is a disaster" says Tom Gilb, the Gradaddy of Agile.
+What do you think](https://www.reddit.com/r/programming/comments/x3povm/agile_is_a_disaster_says_tom_gilb_the_grandaddy/)

+---

 “The 'what did you do yesterday?' part can also encourage people to scramble to justify they worked hard enough yesterday when it's tricky to condense why a task isn't as trivial as it sounds”--seanwilson, [https://news.ycombinator.com/item?id=14085716](https://news.ycombinator.com/item?id=14085716)